Brandy Norwood: 2015–2020: Broadway and B7

 After finishing the filming of the final season of The Game, Norwood made her Broadway debut in the musical Chicago, in which she played the lead role of Roxie Hart, beginning in April 2015.
-Although initially a six-week run, her engagement was extended until August 2015, prompting Norwood to reprise the role on several occasions in 2016 and 2017.
+Although initially a six-week run, her stint was extended until August 2015, prompting Norwood to reprise the role on several occasions in 2016 and 2017.
 Also in 2015, Norwood appeared on British house duo 99 Souls's mashup single "The Girl Is Mine", for which she re-recorded her vocals from "The Boy Is Mine".
 The song reached the top five in Belgium and the United Kingdom as well as the top 40 on other international charts, where it became her highest-charting single in years.

 In January 2016, Norwood co-executive produced and starred as the lead in the BET sitcom Zoe Ever After, a multi-camera romantic comedy about a newly single mom stepping out of the shadow of her famous boxer ex-husband.
 While it debuted to respectable ratings, Norwood decided not to return to the show, and it was soon after cancelled.
 The same month, Norwood released the standalone single "Beggin & Pleadin" through her own label Slayana Records, after receiving a positive response to initially unveiling the track on SoundCloud.
 That February, Norwood announced her Slayana World Tour, which highlighted stops in both Europe and Oceania.
 Her first headlining tour in eight years, it was ended ahead of schedule on June 30 after Norwood was hospitalized due to exhaustion.
 In March, Norwood sued Chameleon Entertainment Group and its president, Breyon Prescott, after the label reportedly refused to allow her to record and release new albums.
 After the lawsuit was thrown out of court due to one particular clause, Norwood filed another one several months later, demanding $270,000 in compensation and a "court declaration that she is contractually freed from Chameleon."
 Both parties reached a settlement in 2017.

 In November 2016, Norwood became the second recipient of the Lady of Soul Award at the Soul Train Music Awards.
 Her stripped-down nine-minute song medley was met with praise.
 Two months later, Norwood competed with her brother Ray J on the FOX reality cooking series My Kitchen Rules.
 In July 2018, Norwood became a series regular on the Fox musical drama television series Star.
 She played the role of Cassie, starting as a recurring role in the second season, and remained a series regular until the series' ending in 2019.
 The same year, she appeared on "Optimistic", a Sounds of Blackness cover that preceded the self-titled debut of supergroup August Greene, consisting of Common, Robert Glasper and Karriem Riggins, as well as on Dutch DJ's Lucas & Steve's "I Could Be Wrong", a dance-heavy rework of her 1994 single "I Wanna Be Down" that became a minor hit on the dance charts.